 Many first-time cruisers consider a shorter cruise (under seven days) as a “trial run” to cruising.
 Is this a good idea?
 Yes, but selecting the right cruise from hundreds of options can be pretty mind-boggling.

 Coastal cruises can start at a three-day Pacific Northwest cruise and go as long as seven days.
-This guide examines explicitly the west coastal cruise option, which is a repositioning cruise for the Alaska season.
+This guide examines explicitly the west coastal cruise option, the ports of call, and what to expect of the sea conditions.

 What Time of Year?